MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Add-ClusteriSCSITargetServerRole.md

 Add-ClusteriSCSITargetServerRole -Storage "Cluster Disk 5" -Name MyiSCSITarget
 ```

-This example creates a clustered iSCSI Target server using Cluster Disk 5, and assigns the name
+This example creates a clustered iSCSI Target server using `Cluster Disk 5`, and assigns the name
 `MyiSCSITarget`.

 ### Example 3